Buying an established practice vs. starting your own

 Of course, there are also disadvantages when buying an existing practice.
 These include:

-- Out-of-date assets: An older practice may have old equipment, décor or IT infrastructure.
+- Out-of-date assets: An older medical practice may have old equipment, décor or outdated computer systems and IT infrastructure.

 - Rebranding costs: You may want to rebrand the practice, or redesign the physical premises, resulting in added cost.

 - Reputational issues: The practice may have received negative reviews or faced some reputational damage in the past which may not be easy to rectify.

 - Patient churn: Existing patients aren’t guaranteed to stay with the practice, but may follow the previous medical professionals to their next practice (if they’re not retiring).

 When deciding whether or not buying an established practice is the right decision for you, there are some important factors to consider:

 - Location and purchase price: A gp practice that’s located in a busy urban area may have a higher purchase price, but bring in more patients over the long-term than a practice located in a regional area.
 Seek a professional review of the practice’s financial statements to assess its value and future income earning capacity.

 - Premise ownership: Does the existing owner of the practice currently own or lease its premises?
 What are the terms of the lease, and are you likely to be able to continue the lease for at least a number of years?
 If there’s a mortgage attached to the practice, how much are the payments and when are they due?